SQL Injection in Java: Practices to Avoid

 For example, here's the vulnerable REST endpoint we discussed previously.
 Let's send a request to the endpoint which should return a list of all users whose name is "Bilbo":

-Because this 1=1 statement is true, the or statement will evaluate to true, which will cause the database to ignore the name filter specified.
+statement will evaluate to true, which will cause the database to ignore the

 Union-Based SQL Injection